 Richard joined the steering group as he believes that social enterprises have great potential to address needs in the community at a time of tightened public funding.
 He is keen to support the development of enterprises that deliver social benefit in a way which is self-sustaining and which can be very fulfilling for those involved.

-Rhys Jones is the Partnership Manager for Greenwich Leisure Ltd. (GLL) in Swindon and is responsible for the management facilities and implementation of GLL’s/Swindon Borough Council’s leisure, health, business and sports agendas.
-GLL has operated 7 facilities in Swindon on behalf of Swindon Borough Council since 2015 (Swindon Oasis 2014).
-Nationally GLL (Better) manage more than 250 public sport and leisure centres, 57 libraries in partnership with more than 30 local councils, public agencies and sporting organisations.
+GLL operate 7 facilities in Swindon.
+Nationally GLL (BETTER) manage more than 250 public sport and leisure centres, 57 libraries in partnership with more than 30 local councils, public agencies and sporting organisations.

 GLL are a charitable social enterprise, working for the benefit of everyone: The public, the environment, their staff and partners.
-As a result, GLL were the first leisure operator in the UK to be awarded both the Social Enterprise Mark and the Prime Minister’s Big Society Award.
+GLL were the first leisure operator in the UK to be awarded both the Social Enterprise Mark and the Prime Minister’s Big Society Award.

-GLL has invested over £3million improving facilities in Swindon for the community and has also supported over 100 local athletes through the Greenwich Sports Foundation which continues to grow year on year.
+GLL has invested over £3million improving facilities in Swindon and has supported over 100 local athletes through the Greenwich Sports Foundation.

 Jon Joyce - Local Director, Metro Bank, Swindon

 After almost 20 years in Banking I was delighted to launch the Swindon Store for Metro Bank in December 2017, bringing 362 day a year, 7 day a week banking convenience to Business and Personal customers in Wiltshire for the first time.